williameivikolsen/FYS4150/Project4/README.md

 The main program then creates an instance of the class and goes on to perform the calculations.
 If the number of threads is set to 1, it runs everything on a single thread.
 If not, it uses the OpenMP API to parallelize and run the calculations on the chosen number of threads.

-The final results are written to a file `results.txt`.
+The final results of the expectation values of energy and magnetization and the heat capacity and susceptibility are written to a file `results.txt`.